JeremiahKaren/35percent.github.io/aap.md

 Our plans aim to keep the best of the existing urban environment whilst acknowleding the need for an uplift in housing by providing for a degree of in-fill redevelopment.

-Austerity and the business case for refurbisment - at a time of unprecedented budget cuts and a growing black hole in the council's finances, we show how our alternative plan is better not just socially and environmentally, but also economically as it has a significantly lower capital expenditure requirement.
+Council [briefing papers](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) show that it is spending over £40m on the Aylesbury scheme during the next two years alone.
+We aim to present a robust business case for refurbisment - at a time of unprecedented budget cuts and a growing black hole in the council's finances, we show how our alternative plan is better not just socially and environmentally, but also economically as it has a significantly lower capital expenditure requirement.

 ## The Wendover blocks
 The most iconic component of the Aylesbury estate is the Wendover blocks.
-These two long blocks disecting the estate, running from North to South continuously.
+These two long blocks disect the estate, running from North to South continuously.

 ![](/img/wendover2.jpg)